Things To Do

 How to reach Calatayud by plane.

-Located approximately 85 km northeast of Calatayud, Zaragoza Airport serves both national and international flights.
+Located approximately 85 km from Calatayud, Zaragoza Airport offers both domestic and international flights, making it the closest major airport.

 Walkability